 This was partly due to acknowledging the Queen’s work to abolish slavery in the Bahamas.

 Atop Bennet’s Hill is a fort that dates back to the same time as the Queen’s Staircase.

 This fort, named for Lord Dunmore (the colonial governor of the Bahamas) whose 2nd title was Viscount Fincastle, is shaped like a steamboat and was mounted with several cannons.

-You can walk outside it for free and see several cannons or pay to walk inside.
+You can walk outside of the fort for free and see several cannons or pay to walk inside.
 The views are pretty spectacular!

 No matter how you decide to spend your day in Nassau, be sure to stay safe.
 There are many things to do in Nassau, but make sure you do your research before heading out as some areas of the city are pretty sketchy.